xbeat/Machine-Learning/README.md

 This project focuses on classifying ECG images using advanced deep learning techniques.
 We'll explore data preparation, model development, and the application of transfer learning to improve classification accuracy for various heart conditions.

+## Gradient Descent Fundamentals for Machine Learning

+Understanding Gradient Descent Fundamentals

+Gradient Descent is an iterative optimization algorithm used to minimize a cost function by updating parameters in the opposite direction of the gradient.
+It forms the backbone of neural network training by finding local minima through calculating partial derivatives and adjusting weights accordingly.

 ## Disabling the Python Global Interpreter Lock (GIL)

 Understanding the Global Interpreter Lock (GIL)